codebuddies/codebuddies/contributing.md

   * `git fetch upstream`
   * `git checkout master`
   * `git merge upstream/master`
-6. Run `meteor update --release 1.3.2.4` while you are inside your `codebuddies` folder.
 6. Type `meteor npm install`, and then `meteor --settings settings-development.json` in your terminal to start up the app in your browser ([http://localhost:3000](http://localhost:3000)).
   * (`meteor npm run meteor:dev` can also run the app, but will likely [use up your CPU](https://github.com/meteor/meteor/issues/4314).)
   * Also note: if you see an error in your terminal asking you to `meteor npm install --save faker`, please run that command!